 After delving into 5000 years of history we start our walk right from the beach behind the neolithic village.
-This is the second part of the west coast walk and finishing at Birsay.
+This is the second part of this delightful and memorable west coast walk and finishes at Birsay.

 Walk details: 12 km/ 7.5 miles | approx. 6 hours | ↗ 330 m/1080 ft | ↘ 330 m/1080 ft